DriveSmart-MobileTeam/dstracker_lite_integration_sample/README.md

 ## Installation

-* In the **project level** `settings.gradle` filede, add the Maven plugin with the DriveSmart License for Gradle as a dependency.
+* In the **project level** `settings.gradle` file, add the Maven plugin with the DriveSmart License for Gradle as a dependency.

   ```yaml
   dependencyResolutionManagement {